raspibolt/raspibolt/bonus/bitcoin/mempool.md

   $ sudo chown -R www-data:www-data /var/www/mempool
   ```

-### NGINX
+### nginx

-We now need to modify the Nginx configuration to create a web server for the website on port 4081.
+We now need to modify the nginx configuration to create a web server for the website on port 4081.

 * Create a proxy server for the Mempool website on port 4081